2026: The Six Trends Redefining the Regenerative Home

 For decades, the kitchen was optimized for speed: quick meals, minimal mess, maximum efficiency.
 Now, homeowners are gravitating toward kitchens that slow things down and make cooking feel connected and meaningful.

-“Sales of wood-fired stoves and ovens were on the rise in 2025, driven by demand for energy efficiency, cost savings, sustainability, and energy independence, with strong markets in North America and growing interest in Asia-Pacific.
+“Sales of wood-fired stoves and ovens were on the rise in 2025, driven by demand for energy efficiency, cost savings, sustainability, and energy independence, with strong markets in North America and growing interest in the Asia-Pacific region.
 Modern, cleaner-burning designs reduce indoor air quality issues and can also serve as backup heating and cooking during power outages.”

 Alongside heat, the tools of slower food are returning.
-Fermentation crocks, sourdough starters, dehydrators, and expanded pantries support seasonal eating and reduce waste.
+Cold storage, root cellars, fermentation stations, dehydrators, and expanded pantries support seasonal eating and reduce waste.
 Households are buying from local farms, co-ops, and bulk buying clubs, rebuilding direct relationships with their regional food systems.

 What ties all of this together is relationship: to land, to ingredients, to the people who grow them, and to the rhythms that govern food.